official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 exhausted with the subject … Sanctions continued, but the regime remained vulnerable to Iraqi non-co-operation and deceit and the feeling that sanctions

-321 Statement, 23 April 2011, pages 4-5.
+[^321]: Statement, 23 April 2011, pages 4-5.
-322 Blix H. Disarming Iraq.
+[^322]: Blix H. Disarming Iraq.
 Bloomsbury, 2004.
-323 Arms Control Association, March 2000, ‘Shifting Priorities: UNMOVIC and the Future of Inspections in Iraq: An Interview with Ambassador Rolf Ekéus’.
+[^323]: Arms Control Association, March 2000, ‘Shifting Priorities: UNMOVIC and the Future of Inspections

 185

 were gradually unravelling increasingly took hold internationally.
 The Oil-for-Food programme also attracted greater criticism because of the loopholes and corruption which surrounded the handling of the programme in Iraq.
-And the Security Council remained divided.”324
+And the Security Council remained divided.”[^324]

 849. Sir Jeremy also wrote that UNMOVIC had stronger investigative powers than UNSCOM and that the abstentions had diminished the political force of the resolution.